2024 Israel–Lebanon ceasefire agreement: Agreement

 According to Lebanese reports, a Lebanese government source reported that if no escalations or breaches of the agreement occur by 10 a.m. local time on 27 November 2024, the ceasefire agreement will go into effect.
 Prime Minister of Lebanon Najib Mikati issued strong support for the agreement and urged the international community to help implement the agreement immediately in order to "halt Israeli aggression".

 Violations

 Israel has been accused of violating the ceasefire by the Lebanese government, by Hezbollah and by France.
 On 2 December, France reported that Israel had violated the ceasefire 52 times.
 Israeli attacks on Lebanon have killed 3 Lebanese civilians since the ceasefire went into effect.
 Israel has accused Hezbollah of violating the ceasefire and announced its forces would remain in southern Lebanon beyond the 60-day deadline due to the Lebanese army not fully deploying and in some places helping Hezbollah.
 As of 28 November, there were no reported instances of Hezbollah firing at Israel since the ceasefire took effect.

-By October 2025, the Lebanese health ministry reported that more than 270 people, including 107 civilians and noncombatants, were killed and about 850 more were injured by Israeli forces since the ceasefire began.
+By November 2025, the Lebanese health ministry and the United Nations reported that more than 330 people, including 127 civilians, were killed and about 945 more were injured by Israeli forces since the ceasefire began.
+The United Nations Interim Force in Lebanon (UNIFIL) also reported that Israel has violated the ceasefire more than 10,000 times since November 2024.

-Nevertheless, as of 27 December, media reports that the ceasefire has largely continued to hold.
+Nevertheless, as of 27 December 2024, media reports that the ceasefire has largely continued to hold.